Garrett Morris, an original member of Saturday Night Live, has shared some pointed critiques about the show's current direction.

 Initially hired as a writer, Morris was later promoted to a cast member alongside SNL's original ensemble, including Dan Aykroyd, Chevy Chase, Gilda Radner, Laraine Newman, Jane Curtin, and John Belushi.

-Looking back on his experience, Morris opened up about the racial tensions within the SNL writing staff, "I will say to the end of my days: Lorne's writers had a lot of racism going on."
+Looking back at his experience, Morris opened up about the racial tensions within the SNL writing staff, "I will say to the end of my days: Lorne's writers had a lot of racism going on."

 "Lorne himself?
 Zero racism," Morris emphasized Michaels himself was not part of the problem.
 "Because, remember, when I was hired, I was the only Black writer.
 Lorne wanted to have somebody Black on TV at nighttime.
 People didn’t want that.
 They were clamouring to make it all white.
 He didn’t."